Weekend Getaway at Elkhart Lake

 The village of Elkhart Lake (80 minutes north of Milwaukee) sports a crystal-clear, 286-acre lake, plus a world-renowned racetrack and irresistible culinary finds.
 Here's our guide for a two-day getaway.

 Colorful cars zip around curves and over hills framed by lush green foliage.
-A far cry from a NASCAR speedway, Elkhart Lake’s legendary Road America course has an atmosphere more befitting a Sunday picnic (admittedly, a rather noisy one!).
-The course—one of the world’s longest (at more than 4 miles)—opened in 1955 and has been a favorite of amateur racers ever since.
-And it’s a great place for amateur fans, too, with its many events, infectious atmosphere and tickets starting at $10.
+A far cry from a NASCAR speedway, Elkhart Lake's legendary Road America course has an atmosphere more befitting a Sunday picnic (admittedly, a rather noisy one!).
+The course—one of the world's longest (at more than 4 miles)—opened in 1955 and has been a favorite of amateur racers ever since.
+And it's a great place for amateur fans, too, with its many events and fun atmosphere.

 But why does a little resort town have a race track?
 To learn, consult the historical markers around Elkhart Lake.
 Hundreds of thousands of people visited in the early 1950s to watch the nation's best drivers race through the village and surrounding countryside.
 You can still drive—not race!—the old routes.